Fake Review Brokers & Amazon: A Legal Battle

 Are there any repercussions?

 Until recently, there haven’t been any repercussions for fake review brokers.
-However, some countries, such as the UK, India, the US, and Australia, are in the process of introducing new legislation to stop this practice.
-You can read all about the impending UK legislation in our blog on the subject.
+However, countries including the UK, India, the US, and Australia, are in the process of introducing new legislation to stop this harmful practice.
+You can read all about the impending UK fake review legislation on our page on the subject.

 Going a step further, Ireland has already made fake online reviews illegal under a new Irish consumer protection legislation.
 Under the 2022 Consumer Rights Act, businesses will be punished for publishing fake reviews or for paying individuals to do so on their behalf.
 The Competition and Consumer Protection Commission will enforce this.